Anuri-ops/CO-Injection-Simulation-Synthetic-Reservoir-MRST-Project-/README.md

 ##  Objective

-Model and visualize the behavior of injected CO₂ in a homogeneous reservoir using:
+Model and visualise the behaviour of injected CO₂ in a homogeneous reservoir using:
 - A 2D grid (60 × 40 cells)
 - Homogeneous rock and fluid properties
 - One injector and one producer